-Email servers which are hosted locally, send emails to a hosted email service or directly to the Internet.
+Email servers that are hosted locally, send emails to a hosted email service or directly to the Internet.
 If there is an issue where emails aren't delivered, or occasionally bounce back with an error.
 This article explains Cato best practices for SMTP traffic and troubleshooting steps.

 Best Practices for Local SMTP Servers